acoliver/evals/README.md

 Only the `*_KEY` variables are strictly required—everything else falls back to the defaults above, but you can override them in CI by exporting new values before running `npm run eval:all`.

+### Multipass remediation

+Each evaluation now supports a remediation loop that can retry a scenario up to three times by default.
+After every failing attempt the harness summarises the lint/test/build errors and feeds those bullets back into the next pass.
+The highest scoring pass is reported, while time penalties are applied to the total elapsed wall-clock time across all passes.

+- Disable multipass entirely with `--skip-multipass` or by exporting `EVALS_SKIP_MULTIPASS=1`.
+- Override the retry budget with `--max-passes <n>` or `EVALS_MAX_PASSES=<n>` (minimum of 1).
+- The `outputs/**/results.json` files include a `multipass` block with per-pass prompts, feedback, and Vybe scores so you can audit each attempt.

 ## Archiving artifacts

 Use the helper to bundle results before copying them to `vybestack-site` (or any